Kentucky general contractor license and insurance requirements

 Linkedin

 As an added bonus, becoming a general contractor in Kentucky is simpler compared to the process in many other states.
-There are no statewide regulations in terms of professional licensing, and local requirements are fairly straightforward.
+There are no statewide regulations in terms of professional licensing, and local licensing requirements are fairly straightforward.

 To help jumpstart your career as a general contractor and provide details on how to get your general contractor license in Kentucky, we’ve put together this guide covering the following topics: